California's Geography and High-Speed Rail

 About The Transportation Museum

-Founded in 2008 and celebrating 13 years in Spring 2021, The Transportation Museum is a one-day annual event featuring interactive and educational exhibits related to all kinds of transportation.
+Founded in 2008 and celebrating 13 years in 2024, The Transportation Museum is a one-day annual event featuring interactive and educational exhibits related to all kinds of transportation.
 Each of the exhibits and activities are created by Andrew Mancini, who began the museum at the age of five.
-More than 300 visitors of all ages attend the museum annually, captivated by the relevant, thought-provoking exhibits and the hands-on activities at the museum.
 Exhibits at the most recent museum included transit villages in the Bay Area, the legacy of the Transcontinental Railroad, an air traffic control-themed escape room, a remote-controlled bus obstacle course, booths from local transit agencies, and more, all held at Brittan Acres Elementary School in San Carlos, CA.

 Additional Details about the Survey